woxcab/vkrss/README.md

   * `-123456`, `public123456` — both of these values identify the public page with ID 123456,
   * `-123456`, `event123456` — both of these values identify the event with ID 123456,
   * `apiclub` — value identifies the user profile or community with this short name.

   Deprecated `domain` and `owner_id` parameters are allowed and are identical to `id`.
 * [required] `access_token` is
   * either service token that's specified in the app settings (you can create your own standalone application [here](https://vk.com/editapp?act=create), app can be off)

     Service token allows to fetch only opened for everyone walls.
   * or [user access token with offline permissions](#eng-user-access-token)

     User access token allows to fetch both opened and closed walls that're opened for this user.

     Warning: If user terminates all sessions in the security settings of profile then him access token becomes invalid; in that case, user must create new access token.
 * <a name="eng-count"></a> `count` is number of processing posts starting with the latest published post.
   It's arbitrary amount including more than 100.
   If it's more 100 then multiple requests will be sent because VK API allows to fetch no more than 100 posts at a time.
   Delay between requests is equal to 1 sec in order to satisfy VK API limits (no more than 3 requests per second).

   *Default value*: 20.

   If `owner_only`, `non_owner_only`, `include`, `exclude` or `skip_ads`
   parameters are passed then amount of posts in the result RSS feed can be less than `count` because some post can be skipped by these parameters.
+* <a name="eng-repost-delimiter"></a> `repost_delimiter` is a string that's placed
+  between parent and child posts; in other words, it's a header of a child post in the repost.

+  *Default value* is `<hr><hr>` if HTML formatting is enabled (default behaviour), otherwise `______________________` (`disable_html` parameter).

+  This parameter can contain the next special strings that will be substituted in the RSS feed:
+  * `{author}` that's replaced with first and last names of child post' author in the nominative case if author is a user, otherwise it's replaced with community name in the nominative that's published child post.
+  * `{author_ins}` that's replaced with first and last names of child post' author in the instrumental case if author is a user, otherwise it's replaced with community name in the nominative that's published child post
+  * `{author_gen}` that's replaced with first and last names of child post' author in the genitive case if author is a user, otherwise it's replaced with community name in the nominative that's published child post

+  Author is child post' signer if it exists, otherwise it's child post' publisher.

+  E.g., parameter value `<hr>Written by {author}` is replaced with:
+  * `<hr>Written by John Smith` if author is user and publisher of child post,
+  * `<hr>Written by Fun Club` if author is community,
+  * `<hr>Written by John Smith in Fun Club` if author is user and signer of child post.

+  Additionally substitutions adds links to user/community pages that're represented as either HTML hyperlinks on author name or plain text in the brackets (if `disable_html` is enabled).
 * <a name="eng-regex"></a> `include` is case insensitive regular expression (PCRE notation) that must match the post text.
 Another posts will be skipped.
   Symbol `/` **is not** required at the start and at the end of regular expression.
 * `exclude` is case insensitive regular expression (PCRE notation) that must **not** match the post text.
 Another posts will be skipped.
   Symbol `/` **is not** required at the start and at the end of regular expression.
 * <a name="eng-html"></a> `disable_html` passing (including absent value) indicates
   that RSS item descriptions must be without HTML formatting.

   *By default* HTML formatting is applied for links and images.
 * <a name="eng-owning"></a> `owner_only` passing (including absent value) indicates that RSS must contain only posts that's
   * published by community in the case of community wall;

     If `allow_signed` parameter with `false` value is also passed then posts with signature (that's published by community) will be skipped.
   * published by profile owner in the case of user wall.